Abbott v. Pastides

 Taus v.
 Loftus

-Obtained dismissal of claims (in the Court of Appeal and California Supreme Court) in complex defamation and invasion of privacy lawsuit against prominent psychologists and national magazine arising from the scientific debate over 'repressed memories' of alleged sexual abuse.
+Obtained dismissal of claims (in the Court of Appeal and California Supreme Court) in complex defamation and invasion of privacy lawsuit against prominent psychologists and a national magazine arising from the scientific debate over 'repressed memories' of alleged sexual abuse.
 40 Cal.
 4th 683 (2007)

 The Humane Society of the United States v.
 Amazon.com, et al.